shanreed25/Python-Flask/JinjaTemplating/README.md

     - these templates should extend base.html and provide content for the main block
     - thi way you don't need to repeat the menu structure for each template
     - `{% extends "base.html" %}`

+To add {% include "menu.html" %} as literal text on an HTML page, rather than having it processed as a template include, you need to escape the special characters.
+This involves replacing the < and > characters with their corresponding HTML entities.
+Here's how to do it:
+Code

+- `<p>&lbrace;&percnt; include &quot;menu.html&quot; &percnt;&rbrace;</p>`
+###### Explanation of Entities:
+- &lbrace; represents {
+- &percnt; represents %
+- &quot; represents "
+- &rbrace; represents }
+**By using these HTML entities, the browser will render the text literally, displaying {% include "menu.html" %} instead of attempting to process it as a template directive.**